SamSecOps/IAM-On-prem-Using-Active-Directory/README.md

 ## 🏢 Company Structure

-**CyberTech Solutions** is modeled as a small IT services firm with the following setup:
+**Samsecops** is modeled as a small IT services firm with the following setup:

 - 1 × Windows Server (Domain Controller)
 - 1 × Windows 8 Client PC (Accounts Department)